How to Pick the Best Index Funds

 Learn the Basics on Finding the Best Index Funds

-Many investors associate the best index funds with the lowest expense ratios or mutual fund companies like Vanguard Investments.
-While this association isn't completely incorrect, the best index funds aren't limited to just low costs and indexing pioneers.
+Many investors associate index investing with the low expense ratios or with top no-load mutual fund companies like Vanguard Investments.
+While this association is mostly accurate, the best index funds aren't limited to just low costs and indexing pioneers.

 Before we get into the particular traits that make the best index funds, let's cover the basics of what index funds are and how they work.

 What Is An Index and How Do Index Funds Work?